 - 2.1 Secure services provide a comprehensive range of evidence-based care and treatment provided by practitioners, expert in the field of forensic mental health.
 A range of specialist treatment programmes must be available, delivered either individually or within groups.
-The aim is for the patient to safely return to the community, to a lower level of security, to prison, to IRC or to transfer out of secure services. - 2.2 The maintenance of security is crucial to the provision of effective therapeutic interventions in secure services.
+The aim is for the patient to safely return to the community, to a lower level of security, to prison, to IRC or transfer out of secure services. - 2.2 The maintenance of security is crucial to the provision of effective therapeutic interventions in secure services.
 A key principle underpinning the provision of secure services is that the patient must be managed in the least restrictive environment possible in order to facilitate their safe recovery.
 Least restrictive refers to the therapeutic use of the minimum levels of physical, procedural and relational measures necessary to provide a safe and recovery focused environment. - 2.3 Wherever possible patients admitted to secure inpatient care must be placed as close to home as possible.
-Decisions regards placements in secure inpatient services need to take into consideration victim issues, geographical exclusion zones, patient and family/carer choice (where appropriate) and also access to more specialist services that are provided across larger geographical footprints such as secure deaf services and secure ABI services.
+Decisions regards placements in secure inpatient services need to take into consideration victim issues, geographical exclusion zones, patient and family/carer choice (where appropriate) and also access to more specialist services that are provided

-- 2.4 Placement within different levels of the secure pathway is determined by the level of risk of harm to others presented by the patient concerned.
+- across larger geographical footprints such as secure deaf services and secure ABI services. - 2.4 Placement within different levels of the secure pathway is determined by the level of risk of harm to others presented by the patient concerned.
 Progress and transition along the pathway must be determined by the reduction in assessed risk of harm to others, and a reduction in the need for care and supervision. - 2.5 Patients must be treated and managed within a whole care pathway approach and services must work collaboratively with each other in order to ensure that the admission and any transfer within the secure care pathway is achieved seamlessly and efficiently.
-Transition between services must be kept to a minimum in order to provide effective continuity of care. - 2.6 Low secure services provide care and treatment to a variety of patients.
-The predominant need for low secure management is related to the patient's assessed risk of harm to others in the context of mental disorder. - 2.7 Multidisciplinary Team (MDT) working and the Care Programme Approach (CPA) must underpin service delivery.
-The MDT must include appropriately trained and supervised staff including psychiatrists, clinical and forensic psychologists, mental health nursing staff, occupational therapists and social workers supported by other therapists including for example, art therapists and speech and language therapists. - 2.8 Low secure services are at interface of secure services and care in the community.
-Care is provided by multidisciplinary teams (MDT) which must be experienced in both forensic and rehabilitation psychiatry.
-A range of specialist treatment programmes delivered either individually or within groups must be available.
-The aim is for the individual to safely return to the community, prison, IRC or transfer out of secure services and benefit from an improvement in quality of life. - 2.9 The Responsible Clinician must be clearly identified for each patient and arrangements must be put in place to provide cover for the Responsible Clinician in their absence
+Transition between services must be kept to a minimum in order to provide effective continuity of care. - 2.6 Medium secure services provide care and treatment to a variety of patients.
+The predominant need for medium secure management is related to the patient's assessed risk of harm to others in the context of mental disorder. - 2.7 Multidisciplinary Team (MDT) working and the Care Programme Approach (CPA) must underpin service delivery.
+The MDT must include appropriately trained and supervised staff including psychiatrists, clinical and forensic psychologists, mental health nursing staff, occupational therapists and social workers supported by other therapists including for example, art therapists and speech and language therapists. - 2.8 The Responsible Clinician (RC) must be clearly identified for each patient and arrangements must be put in place to provide cover for the Responsible Clinician during their absence.